Oral tradition: Southern Africa

+Europe

+Albania

+Albanian traditions have been handed down orally across generations.
+They have been preserved through traditional memory systems that have survived intact into modern times in Albania, a phenomenon that is explained by the lack of state formation among Albanians and their ancestors – the Illyrians, being able to preserve their "tribally" organized society.
+This distinguished them from civilizations such as Ancient Egypt, Minoans and Mycenaeans, who underwent state formation and disrupted their traditional memory practices.

+Albanian epic poetry has been analysed by Homeric scholars to acquire a better understanding of Homeric epics.
+The long oral tradition that has sustained Albanian epic poetry reinforces the idea that pre-Homeric epic poetry was oral.
+The theory of oral-formulaic composition was developed also through the scholarly study of Albanian epic verse.
+The Albanian traditional singing of epic verse from memory is one of the last survivors of its kind in modern Europe, and the last survivor of the Balkan traditions.

-Ancient Greece and Middle East
+Ancient Greece

 "All ancient Greek literature", states Steve Reece, "was to some degree oral in nature, and the earliest literature was completely so".
 Homer's epic poetry, states Michael Gagarin, "was largely composed, performed and transmitted orally".
 As folklores and legends were performed in front of distant audiences, the singers would substitute the names in the stories with local characters or rulers to give the stories a local flavor and thus connect with the audience, but making the historicity embedded in the oral tradition unreliable.
 The lack of surviving texts about the Greek and Roman religious traditions have led scholars to presume that these were ritualistic and transmitted as oral traditions, but some scholars disagree that the complex rituals in the ancient Greek and Roman civilizations were an exclusive product of an oral tradition.
-The Torah and other ancient Jewish literature, the Judeo-Christian Bible and texts of early centuries of Christianity are rooted in an oral tradition, and the term "People of the Book" is a medieval construct.
-This is evidenced, for example, by the multiple scriptural statements by Paul admitting "previously remembered tradition which he received" orally.